 With the help of many volunteers and the efforts of Bruce Belvin, a field house was built next to the upper fields.
 With the continuing improvements we now have one of the best soccer complexes in the state.
 The league continued to flourish under Bob's direction .
 Many other people stepped up including Ann Marie Conaty, Jim Smith Joe Crispino, Mike Fortier, Jim Fazzalaro, Nick Cutler , John & Diane Catt.

-Bob Swanson became President of the league in 1987 and still serves in this role today.
-Bob is the only one left of the original founders still active in the league today.
+Bob Swanson became President of the league in 1987 and served in this role until 2015.
 After the coordinators of the league mentioned earlier, the league was fortunate to attract many people over the years that gave their time and effort to the kids of Southington.
 These people stayed active with the league even after their children had left the program.
 Division coordinators who served in this role for longer than 5 years were Jim Smith, Dale Ianni, Bruce Zajac, Ernie Beaudoin, Steve Gilewski and Jay Dinsmore.
-Jim Fazzalaro served as a coach, a referee and a coordinator for the AAA girls for 28 years.
+Jim Fazzalaro served as a coach, a referee and a coordinator for the AAA girls for over 30 years.
 Richard Griffith was involved for more than 20 ys serving as coordinator for the AAA division.
 Ed Baker has served as administrator, coach and a Coordinator for the B Division for 25 years.
-Paul Vivian has been a coach and a Coordinator for the AA Boys division for 26 years.
-Ans Swanson has been a coach and coordinator for D Division for almost 40 years.
+Paul Vivian has been a coach and a Coordinator for the AA Boys division for nearly 30 years.
+Ans Swanson served as a coach and coordinator for D Division for almost 40 years.
 Tabby DeSousa has also served as a division coordinator.
 In addition, Neil Wasserman MD served as league treasurer for many years and Richard Veilleux more recently has served in the same position.
 Many others not mentioned here of course were involved in running the league and their efforts were greatly appreciated.